Privacy Policy

 10.3 Exercising your rights

+Several of these rights can be exercised directly through your Privacy dashboard and account settings.
 Requests can also be sent to privacy@fluxer.app.
-Identity verification may be needed, for instance by asking you to reply from your registered email or provide additional details.
+We may need to verify your identity, for instance by asking you to reply from your registered email or provide additional details.
 Responses are returned within the timeframe required by applicable law, usually within 30 days, or up to 45 days where permitted.
-If we cannot fully comply, for example due to legal obligations or the rights of others, we will explain why and what options remain.
+If we cannot fully comply (due to legal obligations or the rights of others, for example), we will explain why and what options remain.
+You can authorise an agent to submit requests on your behalf where the law permits; proof of authorisation may be requested.

 10.4 Complaints to supervisory authorities

-You have the right to lodge a complaint with your local data protection authority if you believe your rights have been infringed.
-In Sweden, the relevant authority is the Swedish Authority for Privacy Protection (IMY) at imy.se.
-In the UK, it is the Information Commissioner's Office (ICO) at ico.org.uk.
-The authority in your country of residence is also an option.
+You have the right to lodge a complaint with your local data protection authority.
+In Sweden, that is the Swedish Authority for Privacy Protection (IMY) at imy.se; in the UK, the Information Commissioner's Office (ICO) at ico.org.uk; the authority in your country of residence is also an option.
+You can also raise concerns with us first, so we have an opportunity to resolve them directly.

 11. Children's privacy